 Massachusetts Department of Conservation and Recreation (DCR): Manages the state parks and forests include Savoy Mountain and Mohawk Trails State Forests.
 The DCR Greenways and Trails Program promotes long distance trail development.
 Contact Mohawk Trails State Forest at (413) 339-5504.
 Contact Savoy Mountain State Forest at (413) 663-8469

-Berkshire Regional Planning Commission: Protects, owns and manages the Hoosac Range and many other properties in Berkshire County.
+Berkshire Natural Resources Council: Protects, owns and manages the Hoosac Range and many other properties in Berkshire County.

 Deerfield River Watershed Association (DWRA): Serves as the stewards of the trail between Deerfield and Shelburne Falls.

 Franklin County Land Trust: Helps protect landowners to protect land in Franklin County and owns some land along the trail.
 Phone: (413) 625-9151

 Friends of the Mohawk Trail State Forest: Support efforts to promote and improve the State Forest.

 Hoosic River Watershed Association: Is dedicated to the restoration, conservation and enjoyment of the Hoosic River Watershed, and has played a leading role in the establishment of the trail.
 Phone: (413) 458-2742

 Williamstown Rural Lands Foundation: Works to address the loss of open space and public access in the Williamstown area.
 Phone: (413) 458-2494

 The Towns of Deerfield, Conway, Shelburne Falls, Buckland, Charlemont, Florida, North Adams and Williamstown.

 The Mahican – Mohawk Trail crosses a variety of public, private and community lands.
 Property owners have granted permission for use of the trail out of generosity.
 All users of the trail should remember that use of the trail is a privilege, not a right.
 Please also follow these specific trail use guidelines: